-The New York law empowers the investigators: To conduct detailed investigations in cooperation with other enforcement officials; to determine the reliability of applicants required to be registered; to provide assistance to law enforcement personnel in determining sources of outlets for stolen motor vehicle parts; to cooperate with law enforcement personnel in the investigation of organized motor vehicle theft rings; to examine motor vehicles prior to the issuance of a New York State motor vehicle title, at the discretion of the DMV Commissioner.
+The New York law empowers the investigators: To conduct detailed investigations in cooperation with other enforcement officials; to determine the reliability of applicants required to be registered; to provide assistance to law enforcement personnel in determining sources of outlets for stolen motor vehicle parts; to cooperate with law enforcement personnel in the investigation of organized motor vehicle theft rings; to examine motor vehicles prior to the issuance of a New York State motor vehicle title, at the discretion of the DNV Commissioner.

 For years the DMV has been examining motor vehicles at the request of individuals whose VIN plates have been stolen or who wish to put a salvage vehicle back on the road, which does not have a public VIN.
 However, the Department has never been able to examine all those vehicles which have been declared junk and salvage, and which were being put back on the road and retitled.
-It now is the intention of the DMV--as mandated by the new law--to examine all of the salvage vehicles for the DMV--as mandated by the new law--to examine all of the salvage vehicles for which retitling is requested--if sufficient funding is provided by the legislature.
+It now is the intention of the DMV--as mandated by the new law--to examine all of the salvage vehicles for which retitling is requested--if sufficient funding is provided by the legislature.

-Pursuant to the DMV's new mandate, directing its investigators to confirm the public VIN and correlate it with the confidential VIN for vehicles being tretitled, and for some out-of-state vehicles being licensed in New York State for retitled, and for some out-of-state vehicles being licensed in New York State for retitled, and for some out-of-state vehicles being licensed in New York State for retitled, and for some out-of-state vehicles being licensed in New York State for retitled, and for some out-of-state vehicles application from the National Highway the first time, the DMV has requested be retitled in DMV has statistics have important implications for vehicle theft.
-To date, the DMV has statistics have important implications for vehicle theft.
-To date, the DMV has written letters to 414 salvage yards, requesting to confirm and correlate the public written letters to 414 salvage yards, requesting to confirm and correlate the public and confidential VINs on vehicles that they have requested be retitled.
+Pursuant to the DMV's new mandate, directing its investigators to confirm the public VIN and correlate it with the confidential VIN for vehicles being retitled, and for some out-of-state vehicles being licensed in New York State for the first time, the DMV has received authorization from the National Highway Traffic Safety Administration (NHTSA) to conduct a pilot program.
+Although this pilot study will not be completed until June 30, 1980, some of the preliminary statistics have important implications for vehicle theft.
+To date, the DMV has written letters to 414 salvage yards, requesting to confirm and correlate the public and confidential VINs on vehicles that they have requested be retitled.
 Out of the 414 vehicles on which physical inspection was sought:

-- --25 percent failed to keep their appointment with the DMV to have the VINs inspected and confirmed, indicating that possible (a) the vehicle in question had been stolen; or (b) that it is a "phantom" vehicle for which a legitimate title is being sought, but which never-in fact-existed in the first instance.
-As of this writing, the DMV still is looking for a vast majority, a total of 102, of these no-shows. - --Of the vehicles that did keep their appointments, 8 percent required further investigation, due to: (a) altered VIN numbers; (b) non-conformance of the public and confidential VINs; and (c) apparent attempts to eradicate one, or both, of the VINs. - --2 percent of those requested to bring vehicles in for inspection reported the vehicle stolen between the time that they received the DMV letter and the date of the appointment.
+- --25 percent failed to keep their appointment with the DMV to have the VINs inspected and confirmed, indicating that possible (a) the vehicle in question had been stolen; or (b) that it is a "phantom" vehicle for which a legitimate title is being sought, but which never--in fact--existed in the first instance.
+As of this writing, the DMV still is looking for a vast majority, a total of 102. of these no-shows. - --Of the vehicles that did keep their appointments, 8 percent required further investigation, due to: (a) altered VIN numbers; (b) non-conformance of the public and confidential VINs; and (c) apparent attempts to eradicate one, or both, of the VINs. - --2 percent of those requested to bring vehicles in for inspection reported the vehicle stolen between the time that they received the DMV letter and the date of the appointment.
 Such action also led the Department to conclude that: (a) the vehicle probably was indeed a stolen vehicle; or (b) that the owner of the salvage title did not, in fact, have the car in question. - --14 percent of the letters mailed by the DMV were returned by the Postal Service as "undeliverable."